Fresh juicy cherries and a rolled oat topping combined for the best homemade cherry crisp around. Don’t forget to top it with ice cream!

 If you make this recipe, I would be honored and love for you to take the time to leave a star rating and comment!
 I spend hours developing and testing these recipes, and always love to hear feedback and user experience!

 For the Topping:

-- 2 tablespoons Barlean's Flax, Chia, Coconut blend
+- 2 tbsp Barlean's Flax Chia, Coconut blend

 For the Filling:

 - Preheat the oven to 350 degrees Fahrenheit.

 - While the oven preheats, using a stand mixer fitted with a paddle attachment, make the topping.
 Combine the brown sugar, all purpose flour, old fashioned oats, flax, chia, coconut blend, sliced almonds, cinnamon, salt, baking soda, baking powder, vanilla extract and softened butter.
 Mix until pea-size pieces form.
 Set to the side.

 - In a large bowl, rinse and pit all cherries.

 - Pour sugar, almond extract, and cornstarch on top.
 Mix well until combined.

 - Spray a ceramic baking dish with cooking spray.
 Then pour in the cherry mixture.
 Sprinkle the oat topping on top of the cherries.